 Symphony in White, No. 3, James McNeill Whistler, 1865-67, oil on canvas, 20.2" x 30.3" (Image attribution: James Abbott McNeill Whistler [Public domain], via Wikimedia Commons)

-But is this not the reality of the white of winter.
+But this is not the reality of the white of winter.
 Winter white does not offer the eye a fantasy of hushed hues and blushing shades.
 It confronts with bare honesty and razor sharp purity.
-For the full perspective on this in painting, you go to Malevich's and Rauchenburg's white paintings.
+To experience this in painting, you go to Malevich's and Rauchenburg's white paintings.
 You go to the end of painting… Or is it the beginning?
 The blank canvas?
 The poetic thing about this cold, sterile white is that it is both the end and the beginning.
-It has a presence of it's own and yet it is devoid.
+It has a presence of it's own and yet it is a void.
 It is solid form, and yet it is empty.
 It is ultimate possibility.

 Suprematist Composition: White on White by Kazimir Malevich, 1918, oil on canvas, 31.25" x 31.25" (Image attribtuion: Kasimir Malevich, Public Domain via Wikipedia Commons)

 White Painting, [Three Panel], Robert Rauschenberg, 1951, latex paint on canvas, 72" x 108" (Image attribution: SFMOMA)